raaum/boilerplate-api/README.md

 ##Requirements

-Most importantly, you need to have Node installed on your machine, or whatever machine you choose to use as a web server.
+You'll need to have Node installed on your machine, first, before anything else.
 It's free and it's easy to install to that's a no brainer.
-Get it here. npm comes with it, and you'll be needing that too.
+URL below.
+Note: npm comes with it, and you'll be needing that too.

 https://nodejs.org/en/